wattson12/Running/README.md

 - Set distance based goals (e.g. a weekly running target)
 - View a summary of goals in widget(s)

-The app is built as a combination of a place to experiment with new TCA / iOS features and to create a simple app I wanted to use.
+The app is built as a combination of a place to experiment with new features (iOS / TCA) and to create a simple app I wanted to use.
 The app is available on the [App Store](https://apps.apple.com/gb/app/running-goals/id6463000485) but it might not be up to date there since I mostly install via TestFlight

 ### Features